Top 13 Destination Wedding Tips

 Don't just assume that the weather in the Caribbean, Hawaii and Mexico is gorgeous year-round.
 Hurricane season lasts from July through October in the Caribbean and can put a major damper on your nuptials, while rainy season makes marrying in Hawaii dicey from November to March, and Italy can be uncomfortably hot in July and August.

 In addition to arranging group rates for flights and rooms, list information for getting to and from the nearest airport to your wedding locale, invite everyone to the rehearsal or welcome dinner and next-day brunch, and deliver welcome bags to their rooms, full of essentials for the trip, like suntan lotion, water and bug spray.

 Don't forget to consider the climate when choosing your wedding dress -- and deciding on everyone else's attire.
 You'll be swimming in sweat if you pair your fairy-tale satin ball gown with tropical humidity, and asking your groomsmen to wear tuxes in the sun and heat is just cruel.
 Also, if you're exchanging vows outside, you may want to reconsider a long train that will easily get muddy or grass-stained or three-inch heels that will stick in the mud.

 Not to stress you out, but you're basically competing in the Olympics of wedding planning -- the long-distance affair.
 You need to be twice as organized as a local couple and pre-think everything, because you won't have much time to make up your mind, especially if you can only do one or two planning trips.
-Every trip should be one fat to-do list of appointments with vendors, coordinators and venue managers, so do your research, set up appointments and form a clear vision of what you want before you go.
+(Get help planning your destination wedding here.)
+Every trip should be one big to-do list of appointments with vendors, coordinators and venue managers, so do your research, set up appointments and form a clear vision of what you want before you go.
 The good news: If you give yourselves one weekend to find a reception site, you'll find one.
 In other words, distance will make you decisive, which will make the whole planning process a lot less stressful.